-The extended care facility shall deliver the Notice of Medicare Non-coverage (NOMNC) on behalf of CCA no later than 2 days before an enrollee's covered services end in accordance with Medicare requirements.
+The extended care facility shall deliver the Notice of Medicare Non-Coverage on behalf of CCA no later than 2 days before a member's covered services end in accordance with Medicare requirements.
 The extended care facility shall provide CCA with a copy of the notice within the same timeframe as the member for monitoring and documentation purposes.